cmaxw/devchat-eleventy/src/elixir-mix/emx-086-teaching-your-team-elixir-with-mike-binns.md

 Mike explains why  Elixir was chosen as the technology to use and how much effort and planning goes into helping a team transition.
 Cars.com had already decided to move onto Elixir and brought on DockYard to train their engineers.

-Mike advises recognizing the existing team's previous skill set and experience levels.
+Mike advises recognizing the existing team's previous skillset and experience levels.
 Mike and fellow DockYard colleague captured what they learned in  [Project Ironman](https://github.com/TheFirstAvenger/ironman) which automatically adds things like credo, dialyzer, coveralls, mix test watch, etc… to your project.
 They then talk about what mob programming is and how it helps to arm a new team.
 Finally, the panel asks Mike if he would do anything differently and tips for bringing new developers into a running project and team.

 ### **Panelists**